djrrb/Bungee/README.md

 The basic *Bungee* family includes Regular and Hairline weights, as well as three composite layerings: Inline, Outline, and Shade.

-*Bungee Layers* contains each layer in a separate font, which all share the same metrics.
-These fonts can be used in combination to create chromatic text by using layered textboxes in a website or advanced design app.
+*Bungee Layers* contains each layer in a separate font, which can be used in combination to create chromatic text.

 *Bungee Layers Rotated* implements Bungee’s vertical forms by default, with all characters rotated 90° counterclockwise.
-These fonts can be set in a textbox rotated 90° clockwise to simulate vertical type, and have a limited character set.
+These fonts can be set in a textbox rotated 90° clockwise to simulate vertical type.

 *Bungee Color* contains experiments with the various color font formats out there, including SVG, COLR/CPAL and sbix.
 None of these formats are widely supported (yet!), so your milage may vary.
 These fonts are built with Jens Kutilek’s <a href="https://github.com/fontfont/RoboChrome">RoboChrome</a>.

-In all fonts besides *Bungee Layers Rotated*, Bungee’s vertical forms are accessed via the *vert* and *vpal* OpenType features.
-These features are activated by vertical typesetting tools in design apps, or in CSS using *writing-mode: vertical-rl*.
+<a href="/documentation">Check out the docs</a> to learn more about how to use Bungee’s chromatic layers, vertical forms, stylistic alternates, and ornaments.

 Bungee was designed in <a href="http://www.robofont.com">RoboFont</a> and its drawing and build sources are available in <a href="http://www.unifiedfontobject.org">UFO format</a>.

 ## License

-This Font Software is currently unlicensed, and will be licensed under the SIL Open Font License, Version 1.1.
+Thanks to support from Google and The Font Bureau, Bungee is released under the SIL Open Font License.
 This license is available with a FAQ at http://scripts.sil.org/OFL

 ## Repository Layout